stashed/elasticsearch/docs/elasticsearch.md

 - `spec.schedule` specifies that we want to backup the database at 5 minutes interval.
 - `spec.task.name` specifies the name of the task crd that specifies the necessary Function and their execution order to backup a Elasticsearch database.
 - `spec.target.ref` refers to the `AppBinding` crd that was created for `sample-elasticsearch` database.
+- `spec.interimVolumeTemplate` specifies a PVC template where the dumped data will be stored temporarily before uploading to the backend.

 Let's create the `BackupConfiguration` crd we have shown above,